hadasApplied/TruncatedAnalysis/README.md

 # TruncatedAnalysis
-Program to analyze insertion locations of construct in foreign genome
+Pipeline to analyze insertion locations of construct in foreign genome

 ## Required Programs
 * samtools 1.9